apache/predictionio/docs/manual/source/demo/textclassification.html.md

 ### PreparedData: Text Vectorization and Feature Reduction

-The Scala class PreparedData which takes the parameters td, nMin, nMax, inverseIdfMin, and inverseIdfMax, where td is an object of class TrainingData.
-The other four parameters are the components of the model n-gram window and inverse i.d.f. window, which will be defined shortly.
+The Scala class PreparedData which takes the parameters td, nGram, where td is an object of class TrainingData.
+The other parameter specifies the n-gram parametrization which will be described shortly.

 It will be easier to explain the preparation process with an example, so consider the document \\(d\\):